 My dad drove me to my starting point at the Olsztyn Castle from the 14th century with a quick stop in Częstochowa.
 The city Częstochowa is visited mainly by many pilgrims to see the famous Pauline monastery of Jasna Góra, a home to the Black Madonna.
 It is quite stunning place.
 Read more here if you are interested.

-It is a shame I couldn’t go into the Monastery as I wasn’t dressed properly.
-I was already wearing my hiking top and shorts, and clearly not ideal to visit religious monuments.
+It’s a shame I couldn’t go into the Monastery as I wasn’t dressed properly.
+I was already wearing my hiking top and shorts, which is clearly not ideal for visiting religious monuments.

 After a quick lunch in Olsztyn I was ready to go.
 It was already 1pm and I had approx. 25 km ahead of me, not quite knowing what to expect on this hike and the Szlak Orlich Gniazd trail.
 The trail itself started at the Olsztyn Castle marked with the red sign but after 500m I was lost.
 One wrong turn and I did a big loop that added 40min to my walk before I was on the right track again.
 Great start!

-When studying the trail and my map I thought I would make it all the way to the next Mirów Castle, that said I didn’t book any accomodation because I wasn’t sure how far I would get.
-Half way through, I realised the path sends you criss crossing rather than just straight to the next point so after 29km I stopped in a little village Trzebniów.
+When studying the trail and my map I thought I would make it all the way to the next Mirów Castle.
+That said, I didn’t book any accomodation because I wasn’t sure how far I would get.
+Half way through, I realised the path sends you criss crossing rather than just straight to the next point so after 29km, I stopped in a little village Trzebniów.
+No point pushing too hard.

 The walk was very sandy and went a lot through the forest which was great.
 I just love the simplicity of the nature, the peacefulness and the fresh air.
 Hiking in Poland has its beauty for sure!